Roborock products have evolved through the years, and the S7 MaxV Ultra is its culmination.

 These enhancements help the S7 MaxV detect and avoid obstacles better, even in low light conditions.

-It was better at avoiding pet feces and coiled wires than the older S6 MaxV variant that only relied on a camera sensor.
+It avoided pet feces and coiled wires better than the older S6 MaxV variant that only relied on a camera sensor.

 I tested it on various objects – fake poop, coiled wires, toys, shoes, slippers, stretched wires, and a weighing scale.